Fatboychummy-CC/Simplify-Shop/README.md

 ### (This tutorial and the shop itself assumes you are running this on **SwitchCraft**)

+## Updating the shop
+The shop has a built in auto-updater (as of v1.0), which is run each time upon startup.
+If it detects an update you may choose to update it, or not (By pressing 'Y' for yes, or 'N' for no).
+The updater will wait 30 seconds for a response, and if there is none, will skip the update.
+This is to prevent the shop from getting "stuck" at startup.

 ## Using the shop
 The shop requires 4 things from you to run.
 1. Your **KRISTWALLET** password.